THROTTLE INTERFACE MODULE (TIM) - Introduction

 Location of TIM

-The module is mounted on a small three-shelf bench that is located forward of the Main Instrument Panel on the First Officer side.
+The module is mounted on a small three-shelf bench that is located forward of the Main Instrument Panel (MIP) on the First Officer side.
 The bench is large enough to adequately store several interface modules while allowing accessibility.

 Additional photographs can be found in the picture gallery.